Law - Political science - Administration

 • Cybercrime and national and international cooperation

-• Rights and obligations of the actors of the information society
+• Rights and obligations of information society players

-• Social networks: impacts for the company, risks and responsibilities
+• Social networks: business impacts, risks and responsibilities

 • Risks specific to online payments and regulations.